COVESA/franca_ara_integration/README.md

 might conflict.

-* Be mindful that many test program dirs refer to other dirs through symlinks, This is to minimize duplication, if they need the exact same basis (e.g same source code, configuration files, Franca IDL interface, or even the result of code generation in src-gen).
+* Be mindful that many test program dirs refer to other dirs through symlinks, This is to minimize duplication, if they need the exact same input (e.g same source code, configuration files, Franca IDL interface, or even the result of code generation in src-gen).
 The flip side of that is that a change for one thing will affect another.

+* The "video" frames are provided as a set of individual images at the moment.
+Download the file "video.tar" from the Releases tab on GitHub.
+Unpack onto your development or target system -- currently path is hard-coded to "/usr/local/share/franca-ara/images" - feel free to edit.